Climate AI Nordics Newsletter

 Climate AI Nordics is a network of researchers working to harness AI in tackling the climate crisis through both mitigation and adaptation.

-We promote AI-based tools and optimization methods that support sustainable decision-making—helping reduce emissions, restore ecosystems, and build climate resilience.
+We promote the development of AI-based tools and optimization methods that support sustainable decision-making—helping reduce emissions, restore ecosystems, and build climate resilience.